How Long Does It Take for Cory Catfish Eggs to hatch: Reproduction, Breeding, & Care

 Tiger shovelnose catfish have no specific diseases or ailments.
 Illnesses that they may get can usually be attributed to poor water quality or overcrowding.

 In this case, follow the basics of water health.
-Perform water tests, provide healthy food with no leftovers, and reduce tank stress.Tiger Shovel Nose Catfish
+Perform water tests, provide healthy food with no leftovers, and reduce tank stress.large fish for a large aquarium

 If you get it right, the tiger can live a long time.